-Patricia Gross was born in San Diego, California,.
+Patricia Gross was born in San Diego, California.
 She and her 6 siblings were raised throughout the country by her mother and father, who was an officer in the United States Air Force.
-Patricia holds an undergraduate degree from Southern Illinois Univeristy and a law degree from Golden Gate University in San Francisco, Ca.
+Patricia holds an undergraduate degree from Southern Illinois University and a law degree from Golden Gate University in San Francisco, Ca.

 Patricia’s legal career began in 1983 at the Office of the State Appellate Defender in Mt.
 Vernon, IL.
 She subsequently served as Assistant State’s Attorney in Perry County, IL, Assistant City Attorney for DuQouin, Il and Regional Counsel for the Illinois Department of Children and Family Services in Marion, IL.
 In 1992 Patricia joined the Office of Jackson County Public Defender in Murphysboro, IL.
 Patricia was appointed Chief Public Defender in 1996 and she remained in that position until 2011.